philipstubbs13/homework1/README.md

 ![Image of graph that shows outcomes based on goal](./images/outcomes_based_on_goal.png)

+### Final Report / Analysis

+The following sections include my final report/analysis for this project.
+A Microsoft Word version of this report is available [here](./report.docx).

-## Given the provided data, what are three conclusions we can draw about Kickstarter campaigns
+### Given the provided data, what are three conclusions we can draw about Kickstarter campaigns

 * By looking at the state column (column F) in the “Kickstarter projects data” tab in the accompanied Microsoft Excel spreadsheet, there are generally more Kickstarter campaigns that have been successful (color coded in the spreadsheet as green) than campaigns that have failed (color coded in the spreadsheet as red).